Predicting Affective Vocal Bursts with Finetuned wav2vec 2.0: Classifiers

 \section{Classifiers}

-This study employed a four-layer fully-connected network as the classifier, including the output layer.
-The fully-connected network is a feed-forward neural network with three hidden layers.
-The number of nodes for each layer is 128, 64, and 32, respectively.
-Each layer is connected to layer normalization \cite{Ba2015} and leaky rectified linear unit (LeakyReLU) activation function.
+This study employed a four-layer fully-connected (FC) network as the classifier, including the output layer.
+The FC network is a feed-forward neural network with number of nodes for each layer is 128, 64, and 32, respectively.
+The last layer is connected to an output layer.
+Each FC layer is connected to layer normalization \cite{Ba2015} and leaky rectified linear unit (LeakyReLU) activation function.
 The number of nodes at output layers depends on the task, i.e., 8 for Type, 2 for Two, 0 for High, and 10 for Culture.
 The output layer for regression problems is activated with a sigmoid function.
 These classifiers are modifications of the previous studies \cite{Baird2022a, Atmaja2022b,Atmaja2022c}.

 Table \ref{tab:hyperparameters} depicts the hyperparameters of the fully-connected network.
 The architecture and hyperparameters are the same for all tasks.
 The learning rate is set to 0.0005, weight decay is set to 0.01, and the maximum number of epochs is 100.
 For the Type task, an early stopping criterion was set to a patience of 10 epochs.
 Other tasks are trained without an early stopping criterion of patience.
 The optimizer is AdamW \cite{Loshchilov2017} with a weight decay of 0.01.